Mastering the GST Invoice Format: A Comprehensive Guide to Create and Manage Your Invoices

 What is a GST Invoice?

 A GST invoice is a document that is issued by a registered supplier to their customers to indicate the details of the goods or services provided, the amount charged, and the applicable GST.
 The GST invoice serves as proof of the supply of goods or services and is a crucial document for claiming input tax credit (ITC).
+Invoicing software can help you easily generate compliant GST invoices.

 i) GST Invoice Format